-Laurens de Bock: Leeds United sign Club Brugge left-back
+Laurens de Bock: Leeds United sign Club Bruges left-back

 - From the section Leeds United

-Leeds United have signed Club Brugge left-back Laurens de Bock for an undisclosed fee on a four-and-a-half-year deal.
+Leeds United have signed Club Bruges left-back Laurens de Bock for an undisclosed fee on a four-and-a-half-year deal.

 The 25-year-old, who played in the Champions League for the Belgian side, has made six appearances this season.